sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 **Question:** What could be the solution here?

-One way is to force pointer pointing to function-scoped never outlives the function, which is too restrictive.
-Csmith instead, chooses to do pointer analysis that is flow sensitive, field sensitive, context sensitive, path insensitive, and array-element insensitive.
+One way is to force a pointer, which points to a function-scoped variable, to never outlive the function; however, this is too restrictive.
+Csmith instead chooses to do pointer analysis that is flow sensitive, field sensitive, context sensitive, path insensitive, and array-element insensitive.

 ### Effect Safety

-In C99 standard, undefined behavior can be cause by “the order of evaluation of the function designator, the actual arguments, and subexpressions within the actual arguments is unspecified", and "between two sequence points, an object is modified more than once, or is modified and the prior value is read other than to determine the value to be stored."
+In the C99 standard, undefined behavior can be caused by “the order of evaluation of the function designator, the actual arguments, and subexpressions within the actual arguments", and if "between two sequence points, an object is modified more than once, or is modified and the prior value is read other than to determine the value to be stored."

 ```c++
 void undefinedExcutionSequence(){